Flodklumpen/sportspegeln/README.md

 ## Technichal specification

 - Framework client-side: React + Redux
+- CSS framework: React Bootstrap
 - We use Auth0 to ensure a secure sign in.
-- Server: Flask
+- Server: Flask.
+Run server using WSGIServer
 - Database: SQLAlchemy
-- Testing: Postman and Selenium. ([Link](https://www.getpostman.com/collections/56f11a2217e705260b7d) to import tests in Postman)
+- Testing: Postman and ~~Selenium~~ React's testing library. ([Link](https://www.getpostman.com/collections/56f11a2217e705260b7d) to import tests in Postman)

 ### Techniques for streamlining

 - Use seeders and migration of the database, to streamline changes to the database.
-- Write scripts for buildning and running the client/server
+- ~~Write scripts for buildning and running the client/server~~
-- Write a simple serverstub for the client
+- ~~Write a simple serverstub for the client~~
 - Use a specific file/files for contact between frontend and backend
 - Use external libraries for styling the components (like Material UI)